datacarpentry/python-socialsci/episodes/02-basics.md

 ### Changing datatypes
 The  datatype of a variable is assigned when you give a variable a value as we did above.
 If you re-assign the value of a variable, you can change the data type.

-You can also explicitly change the type of a variable by `casting` it using an appropriate python builtin function.
+You can also explicitly change the type of a variable by `casting` it using an appropriate.language-python builtin function.
 In this example we have changed a `string` to a `float`.

 ~~~
 a = "3.142"